tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/web-use-case-vnc.rst

 -  `Sample Network Configuration for Devices for Simple Tiered Web Application`_

-.. _Creating Projects in OpenStack for Configuring Tenants in Contrail: creating-projects-vnc.html
+.. _Creating Projects in OpenStack for Configuring Tenants in Tungsten Fabric: creating-projects-vnc.html

-.. _Creating a Virtual Network with OpenStack Contrail: creating-virtual-network-vnc.html
+.. _Creating a Virtual Network with OpenStack Tungsten Fabric: creating-virtual-network-vnc.html

-.. _Creating a Virtual Network with Juniper Networks Contrail: creating-virtual-network-juniper-vnc.html
+.. _Creating a Virtual Network with Juniper Networks Tungsten Fabric: creating-virtual-network-juniper-vnc.html

 .. _Sample Network Configuration for Devices for Simple Tiered Web Application: code-example-vnc.html